sajjaddashtinezhad/Simple-3D-Viewer/README.md

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request.
 For further information, you can contact me at hi@sajjaddashti.ir.
+(Please be aware that I'm not really a developer, I'm a designer who does code.
+Don't be horrified by the code.
+Please help make it better.)

 ## License